aurelia/aurelia.github.io-old/docs/api/templating/index.md

 * `defaultBindingMode: ` - Used to set default binding mode of default custom attribute view model &quot;value&quot; property
 * `hasDynamicOptions: boolean` - Flags a custom attribute has dynamic options
 * `name: string` - Name of this resource.
 Reccommended to explicitly set to works better with minifier
+* `processAttributes: ` - Custom processing of the attributes on an element before the framework inspects them.
+* `processContent: ` - Enables custom processing of the content that is places inside the custom element by its consumer.
+Pass a boolean to direct the template compiler to not process the content placed inside this element.
+Alternatively, pass a function which can provide custom processing of the content.
+This function should then return a boolean indicating whether the compiler should also process the content.
 * `shadowDOMOptions: ShadowRootInit` - Options that will be used if the element is flagged with usesShadowDOM
 * `templateController: boolean` - Used to tell if a custom attribute is a template controller
 * `type: ` - Resource type of this class, omit equals to custom element